Our Priorities Access to Medical Technology

 The road ahead

-MedTech Europe will maintain an active role throughout the Regulation’s implementation phase (foreseen until 2025) and beyond.
-As a member of the Stakeholder Network, maintaining a strong voice will involve: interactions with the Coordination Group’s medical technology configuration and respective subgroups, as well as engaging in a dialogue with the EU Institutions and strengthening our relationship with relevant stakeholders.
+MedTech Europe has been an active partner during the implementation of the regulation on HTA and will continue to be an active partner throughout its application phase.
+As a member of the Stakeholder Network, maintaining a strong voice involves: interactions with the European Commission, the Coordination Group on Health Technology Assessment (HTACG) and its respective subgroups, and engaging in a dialogue with the relevant stakeholders.